 Fail2Ban monitors your server's log files in real time, detects patterns of malicious behaviour (like repeated failed login attempts), and automatically bans offending IP addresses by updating your firewall rules.
 It has been the go-to intrusion prevention tool on Linux servers for over a decade, and for good reason: it works, it is lightweight, and it requires minimal configuration to start protecting your infrastructure.

-This guide covers everything from installation to advanced custom jails, real log examples, email notifications, and honest comparisons with CrowdSec, Cloudflare WAF, and ModSecurity.
-If you manage servers that DeployHQ pushes code to, hardening them with Fail2Ban should be near the top of your checklist.
+This guide covers everything from installation to advanced custom jails, real log examples, email notifications, the fail2ban-client commands you will actually run in production, and honest comparisons with CrowdSec, Cloudflare WAF, and ModSecurity.
+If you manage servers that DeployHQ pushes code to, hardening them with Fail2Ban should be near the top of your checklist β right alongside SSH key authentication and a tight overall deployment security posture.

 How Fail2Ban Works